 An integrated curricular approach and competency-based assessment are required features of the model.

 At Embark, students benefit from a truly integrated curriculum in which math, English, science, and history are artfully woven together so that no content or skill is learned in isolation.
-In this way, the overall experience at Embark is authentically integrated with the real-world operations of the shops.
+In this way, the overall experience at Embark is authentically integrated with the shop’s real-world operations.
 Purposeful Learning The Common Core math and English standards, as well as Next Generation Science Standards, are used as guardrails and tools to support students to be successful beyond Embark.
 The curriculum is on a three-year rotation, so students have a robust and well-rounded middle school learning experience.

-• Math – 21st Century Problem-Solving: Rooted in the foundation of problem-solving, math comes to life as learners explore budget forecasts and statistical analysis; when there is not a natural integration to the operations of the businesses, lessons are more traditional.
+- Math – 21st Century Problem-Solving: Rooted in the foundation of problem-solving, math comes to life as learners explore budget forecasts and statistical analysis; when there is no natural integration to business operations, lessons are more traditional.
 With varying levels of math through algebra, students develop deep skills and mathematical language to solve complex and real-world problems.

-• Science – Exploration and Experimentation: Science is the language behind the phenomenon of what surrounds us.
+- Science – Exploration and Experimentation: Science is the language behind the phenomenon of what surrounds us.
 The integration and exploration of how to actually “do science” is paramount.
-Students explore, investigate, and question rather than memorize facts as they measure, explore, and experiment with the centripetal force of a banked turn on bikes or the chemistry that makes up good coffee.
+Students explore, investigate, and question rather than memorize facts as they measure, explore, and experiment with the chemistry that makes up good coffee.

 School culture must support students to own their learning and to show up for the community.

-2. “What am I doing that learners should do?””
+- “What am I doing that learners should do?”

 Furthermore, central to a learner-centered culture is a strong community.
 Human Connection is the Heart of Learning Embark recognizes that community happens at many levels: within the families served, within classrooms or subjects, within the entire school, within the neighborhood, within the larger city, and so on and so forth.
-Embark’s learner-centered environment strives to support students in understanding how they show up in each of those spaces.
+Transforming the Middle School Experience Through Open-Walled Learning Embark’s learner-centered environment strives to support students in understanding how they show up in each of those spaces.
 This is done through deep relationships.
-Trust is a foundational core value that shows up in students creating their own schedule weekly, in the work that they do in the shops—as baristas and mechanics during shop shifts, and in the work they do in integrated shop projects that directly impact shop operations.
+Trust is a foundational core value that shows up in students creating their own weekly schedules, in their work as baristas during shop shifts, and in the integrated shop projects that directly impact shop operations.
 They see and feel their own impact.
-Through these experiences they understand that at Embark, trust is given rather than earned.
+Through these experiences, they understand that, at Embark, trust is given rather than earned.

 Adults must hold a learner-centered mindset and put that into action each and every day.